chrstnmcf/next-twin-starter/README.md

+**[DEPRECATED]**

+🚨 _This project is no longer actively maintained, and the code may be outdated.
+Use it at your own risk, as there might be compatibility issues with newer dependencies and frameworks._

 # Next.js, Tailwind CSS, twin.macro, styled-components starter kit 🚀

 A [Next.js](https://nextjs.org/) starter kit with TailwindCSS, twin.macro, styled-components, Prettier, ESLint in